Chair Person – Selina Morris

 Whilst going through a bit of a low patch in my life in 2010 my sister Sally and a close friend dragged me out to do some running to see if it would help me.
 Over the next few years we plodded together around Worcester until we heard of this new thing called parkrun that had started at the Countryside Centre.
 So, on 4thMay 2013, a couple of weeks after Sally, I plucked up the courage and took part in my first parkrun, not realising at this point, how much this decision would change my life for the better!
 I’d never thought about joining a running club but, in the build-up to the Worcester 10km in September 2014, which was to be my first ever 10km, I decided now was probably the right time.
 So, having seen them around at parkrun and thought they looked a fun group to be with, I decided to join the Plums.
 I couldn’t imagine a more supportive group of people to spend my time with and have made many close friends through the Plums.
 I have certainly taken part in races and events that I would have never imagined I would have a been capable of before I joined.

-Welfare – Suzanne Price
+Welfare – Maggi Davis

 Membership Secretary – Lynsey Hall